raiden-network/raiden/raiden/tests/scenarios/README.md

 The scenarios serve the following purpose

-- Full End-to-End Tests covering contracts, transport, Raiden client, blockchain, eth-client, monitoring service, pathfinding service and service contracts
+- Full end-to-end tests covering contracts, transport, Raiden client, blockchain, eth-client, monitoring service, pathfinding service and service contracts
 - Testing on a "dirty" blockchain
-- User Acceptance tests
+- User acceptance tests
 - Testing in a distributed environment
 - Understanding how Raiden and the Raiden Services can be used and interact